 - Systems: Before you launch with even your first product, make sure you’re ready to support Amazon customers according to Amazon’s performance criteria.

-Make sure the first 10 orders you get are as perfectly fulfilled as you possibly can.
+Make sure the first 10 orders you get are fulfilled as perfectly as possible.

-You don’t want dumb mistakes initially to end up hurting your chances down the road of getting ungated for other categories, or earning buybox merchant status.
+You don’t want dumb early mistakes to hurt your chances down the road of getting ungated for other categories, or earning Buy Box merchant status.